wedwardbeck/lrnfast/README.md

 > Example CRUD API using FastAPI

-This repository is a result of wading through converting from synchronous CRUD operations to asynchronous using the backend core from the excellent generator template by Sebastián Ramírez, [Full Stack FastAPI and PostgreSQL - Base Project Generator][tiangolo/fullstack].
+This repository is the result of wading through how to use async CRUD operations using the backend core from the excellent generator template by Sebastián Ramírez, [Full Stack FastAPI and PostgreSQL - Base Project Generator][tiangolo/fullstack].

 In reviewing [the FastAPI docs][fastapidocs], the [encode/databases docs][databases-queries]